wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

       .. image:: images/orig_img.png
          :alt: Original, unprocessed image

       An image from a camera is simply an array of values, corresponding to the color and brightness of each pixel.
-The first step is to determine which pixels, if any, represent an AprilTag.

    .. tab:: Remove Colors

       .. image:: images/bw_img.png
          :alt: Image converted to be grey-scale

-      * Convert the image to a grey-scale (brightness-only) image.
-         * Color information is not needed to detect the black-and-white tags.
+      The first step is to convert the image to a grey-scale (brightness-only) image.
+Color information is not needed to detect the black-and-white tags.

    .. tab:: Decimate

       .. image:: images/decimate.png
          :alt: Image converted to a lower resolution

-      * Convert the image to a lower resolution.
-         * Working with fewer pixels helps the algorithm work faster.
-         * The full-resolution image will be used later to refine early estimates.
+      The next step is to convert the image to a lower resolution.
+Working with fewer pixels helps the algorithm work faster.
+The full-resolution image will be used later to refine early estimates.

    .. tab:: Adaptive Threshold